 For the first aspect (checking availability for the left template), see notes under JVET-AD0124.

 For the second aspect (L-shaped availability check also in case of left-only or above-only templates) it should be clarified with original proponents if it was intended.
-K. Naser to report – revisit.
+K. Naser was asked to report – see JVET-0387 which confirms the approprioateness of the proposed modification.

+Decision(BF/SW/original intent): Adopt JVET-AD0239

 JVET-AD0387 AHG12: Software Check for JVET-AD0239 (Non-EE2: Fixes for IntraTMP template availability) [K. Naser (InterDigital)] [late]